Lincoln K series: 1936

-The grille and front fascia were again redesigned, and a revised raked windshield and pressed steel wheels were now used.
+The grille and front fascia were again redesigned, and a revised, raked windshield and pressed-steel wheels were now used.

 1937–1940

 The Model K continued in production for five more years, but sales declined rapidly with the modern Zephyr and new flagship Continental being more appealing to buyers.
 Production was evidently completed during the 1939 model year.
 The last Lincoln K series was delivered in January 1940.

-The "Sunshine Special" parade phaeton built for President Franklin Delano Roosevelt in 1939 was modified in 1942 with current Lincoln front sheetmetal.
+The "Sunshine Special" parade phaeton built for President Franklin Delano Roosevelt in 1939 was modified in 1942 with current Lincoln front sheet metal.